Vivo NEX Dual Display Teardown

 Then use a sucker to take out the secondary display.

-There is much glue around the flash.
+There is a lot of glue around the flash.

 Teardown Summary

-I find that the teardown process of the Vivo NEX Dual Display is the most difficult one`among all the phones I have torn down.
+I find that the teardown process of the Vivo NEX Dual Display is the most difficult one among all the phones I have torn down.
 It has a more complicated internal structure than that other phones adopt.
 Besides, its dual display design increases the difficulty of the teardown process.
-Therefore, we suggest that you’d better not tear down the NEX Dual Display yourself in case that you may destroy the internal structure of the phone.
+Therefore, we suggest that you’d better not tear down the NEX Dual Display yourself in case you may destroy the internal structure of the phone.